Sheree1986/Sheree-Edmund-Portfolio/Python_Moon_Kingdom_Hangman/README.md

-This project fulfill job function 1, 2 and 6 as a Fullstack MERN Application:
+This project fulfills job functions 1, 2, and 6 as a Fullstack MERN Application:

 **This includes the following competencies:**:

 <details>

 🌙 JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs).
-Yes, deployment of this application was the most difficult.
-In the end I used Replit to run/host the game.
+Yes, the deployment of this application was the most difficult.
+In the end, I used Replit to run/host the game.

 🌙 JF 1.5 Can follow software designs and functional/technical specifications.
-Learning python was very fun.
-It took a while to get used to the spacing/tabbing requirements but with practice I was able to learn and grow.
+Learning Python was very fun.
+It took a while to get used to the spacing/tabbing requirements but with practice, I was able to learn and grow.
 This project was completely designed by me, so I was able to implement the specifications.

 🌙 JF 2.2 Can identify relevant and up-to-date software designs and how to read and implement functional/technical specifications.
-For the portfolio I had to update pygame to get the application running locally.
+For the portfolio, I had to update pygame to get the application running locally.
 The replit "deployment" had no such issue.

 🌙 JF 2.3 Can develop effective user interfaces.
 This was the most fun project to work on.
-I got to learn a new language and make a classic game with my own spin.
-Using Pygame allows for musics and other sound effect to get the user engaged.
-A future implementation would be the mute bottom and two player functionality with score keeping.
+I got to learn a new language and make a classic game with my spin.
+Using Pygame allows for music and other sound effects to get the user engaged.
+A future implementation would be the mute button and two-player functionality with scorekeeping.

 🌙 JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders.
 This was done through the video presentation.

 🌙 JF 6.4 Works independently and takes responsibility.
 For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges.
-A Kanban board wasn't used for this project but I did follow the user stories as a guideline for what needed to be accomplished to marked this project as done.
+A Kanban board wasn't used for this project but I did follow the user stories as a guideline for what needed to be accomplished to mark this project as done.

 🌙 JF 6.6 Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve.
-Under the struggles sections of the original readme I outlined how the restart button issue was solved.
+Under the struggles sections of the original readme, I outlined how the restart button issue was solved.

 </details>

 ## Action
-🌙 Took a self study Python course on the Verizon learning platform
+🌙 Took a self-study Python course on the Verizon learning platform

 🌙 Watch Video tutorial for the basic of hangman